You know that song “I left my heart in San Francisco“? Well, I left my heart in Mendocino.

 Little River Inn

 The Little River Inn is BEAUTIFUL.
 The actual property is spacious and filled with flowers, but my favorite aspect it the amazing sweeping view each room has of the ocean.
 Our room had a private patio as well, perfect for cuddling and watching the sunset.
-When you check in, make sure to see how they decorated their front room (I loved the wallpaper and decor!)
+When you check-in, make sure to see how they decorated their front room (I loved the wallpaper and decor!)

 We love using Airbnb when traveling.
 If you have a large group, or these hotels aren’t tickling your fancy, make sure to check Airbnb.
-There are a lot of beautiful, unique homes listed in this area!
-Use THIS link for $40 off your first stay.
+There are a lot of beautiful, unique homes (like this cabin!) listed in this area!

 Mendocino and Fort Bragg has so many charming dinning options.
 From cheap burgers to local cafes to fine dining with ocean views, you can spend weeks eating your way up and down the coast.